6 Different Methods for Storing Garlic

 When cured, cleaned, and stored properly, garlic will keep for over half a year (sometimes over a year).

-If you have fresh bulbs of garlic that you want to preserve faster than the method I outline above, there are a lot of different options for you.
-Some are better than others, and some popular methods of storing garlic can actually be quite dangerous — so read on.
+If you have fresh garlic bulbs that you want to preserve faster than the method I outline above, there are a lot of different options for you.
+Some are better than others, and some popular storage methods can actually be quite dangerous — so read on.
+Many of these methods require that you freeze garlic, especially before you store peeled garlic.

 Putting Garlic in the Fridge